Program Status: Open

 Borrowers are required to repay all or a portion of the payment subsidy received over the life of the loan when the title to the property transfers or the borrower is no longer living in the dwelling.

-The USDA Income and Property Eligibility website can help determine income eligibility for a direct loan.
-Applicants may also contact your local RD office to ask for additional details about eligibility requirements, or select their state from the dropdown menu above.
+Applicants must meet income eligibility for a direct loan.
+Please contact your local RD office to ask for additional details about eligibility requirements, or select their state from the dropdown menu above.

 What is an eligible area?